PRISM: Parallel Residual Iterative Sequence Model: Experiments

-\textbf{Impact of Anchoring and Gating.} Ablating the local ShortConv anchor or the learned gain predictor also results in suboptimal performance.
-The degradation in AUC across these variants suggests that without input-anchored local context or adaptive step sizes, the solver struggles to maintain a stable global ranking.
-This highlights that the optimization trajectory must be grounded in local feature context to be effective over long sequences.
+\textbf{Anchor and gain provide grounding.} Removing ShortConv or the gain predictor degrades global ranking, confirming that the optimization trajectory must be anchored in local context and modulated by an adaptive step size to be effective over long sequences.